scipopt/gcg/doc/resources/installation/install-manually.md

     ../../bliss-[version]/
     ../../bliss-[version]/libbliss.a

 Finally, set a link from the GCG directory to hMETIS.
+Please note that only hmetis 2.0 and higher will work!
+Furthermore, depending on your system, it might be required to change the define `HMETIS_EXECUTABLE` inside the three detectors (`dec_h*partition.cpp`) source code files, e.g. from "hmetis" to "./hmetis".

     tar xvfz hmetis-[version]-linux.tar.gz
     cd gcg-[version]/